Blog

 Amazon started as a small online bookstore, but has now become the world's leading e-commerce and technology corporation.
 With a customer-centric strategy, Amazon continuously innovates technology, expands its global reach, and builds a huge ecosystem serving millions of users.
 It is also particularly successful with AWS (Amazon Web Services) cloud services.

 Amazon Marketplace, in contrast, is a third-party e-commerce platform.
 It allows independent sellers to post products and reach customers directly through the Amazon system.
 The platform focuses on sellers, providing services to help them promote and distribute goods for a fixed fee.
-Notably, third-party sellers now account for more than 50% of Amazon's total revenue.
+Third-party sellers represent a significant share of the products and units sold through Amazon, making Marketplace an important part of Amazon’s e-commerce ecosystem.Personal

 The product categories of both are almost the same — cosmetics, electronics, consumer goods.
 However: